-- If any child is suffering from a medical condition minor or serious parents should inform the school by completion of a school medical form - Personal inhalers may be stored in school for use when required, but only following a specific, written parental request and discussion.
-The school does not usually administer inhalers and is not responsible for their care and maintenance.
-A medical request form is available at the school office. - Staff do not usually administer any form of medication to a child any particular circumstances require individual consideration.
-Parents are welcome to complete courses of treatment by making arrangements to visit the school at an appropriate time during the day. - Please ensure that you have provided us with details of an up to date EMERGENCY CONTACT number - Please keep children at home if they contract a viral or bacterial infection.
-Let the school know if the absence is likely to be lengthy. - The pupils may, at various times, have vision, dental and hearing examinations and other specific tests. - Access is available for all children to Educational Welfare Officers, the School Nurse and Doctor, the School Psychology Service, the Speech Therapist and Health Visitors. - As part of our "Healthy Schools" routines children are regularly reminded about the importance of hygiene and in particular handwashing.
+- For any child suffering from a medical condition minor or serious - parents should inform the school by completion of a school medical form - Personal inhalers may be stored in school for use when required, but only following a specific, written parental request and discussion.
+School staff may supervise but not administer medicine or inhalers and is not responsible for their care and maintenance.
+A medical form is available at Reception.

+Parents are welcome to complete courses of treatment by making arrangements to visit the school at an appropriate time during the day.

+- Please ensure that you have provided us with details of up to date EMERGENCY CONTACT number(s), where possible 3 - As part of our "Healthy Schools" routines children are regularly reminded about the importance of hygiene and in particular hand-washing.
 In extreme circumstances parents will be contacted if we have any concerns - e.g. Head-lice, so that treatment can be started early and other children are protected.

-BULLYING

-At St Finbar's we will always take firm action against any incidents of bullying.
-All pupils can be vulnerable at some time and we encourage children of all ages to work against bullying and to report any incidents.

-Parents play an essential role in spotting problems at an early stage and in passing these on to the school.
-The power of the bully can only be broken if it is exposed.
-It is therefore important that parents support the school's values and ensure that any incidents are reported to the Headteacher so that school procedures can be followed.

-Our Learning Mentor will be available to provide support for children on an individual basis - to assist in talking over problems and monitor that children are treated with respect by their peers.